 The third largest island in the Mediterranean, Cyprus basks in over 330 days of sunshine a year.
 The locals are a courteous and helpful people who relish the opportunity for a friendly chat.
 This true sign of hospitality is just one of the many reasons why visitors are drawn back to this wonderful island year after year.
 Discover the delights of one of the Mediterranean’s most favoured corners on an escorted holiday to Cyprus.

 Due to its location in the Eastern Mediterranean Sea, Cyprus has been marked by many different cultures over the ages – Greek temples, Roman mosaics and Crusader castles are all to be found on the island.
 Even today, Cyprus is an island of two nationalities – Turkish in the north and Greek in the south – their territories separated by the UN buffer zone known as the Green Line since the end of the Turkish invasion in 1974.
-No holiday to Cyprus is complete without a visit to the capital, Nicosia, itself divided by the Green Line and a fascinating combination of modern bustle and history stretching back to the 10th Century and beyond.
+No holiday to Cyprus is complete without a visit to the capital, Nicosia, located in the North of Cyprus, itself divided by the Green Line and a fascinating combination of modern bustle and history stretching back to the 10th Century and beyond.

 Despite the island's dual nature, Cyprus is a popular and charming holiday destination that combines the delightful forests and high peaks of the Troodos Mountains with beaches, bustling harbours, traces of ancient civilisations and UNESCO-listed old towns like that of Paphos.
+To learn more about Cyprus, our guide can be incredibly helpful, offering tips on the best places to visit and ensuring you don’t miss any of the island’s hidden treasures.

 A country of two cultures, Cyprus is a fascinating place with much to discover, from its natural landscapes to its centuries-old sights.
 Here are a few things we think every visitor should include on their holiday in Cyprus.